John1s/docker-certificates/readme.md

-#This repository contains 2 scripts to generate the certificates needed to secure the Docker port
+This repository contains 2 scripts to generate the certificates needed to secure the Docker port

 ## Prerequistes

 1. A private key.
-..* openssl genrsa -passout pass:${CA_PASSPHRASE} -aes256 -out ca-key.pem 4096
+  * openssl genrsa -passout pass:${CA_PASSPHRASE} -aes256 -out ca-key.pem 4096
 2. The public IP address for the VM hosting Docker
 3. The private IP address for the VM hosting Docker
 4. The host name for the VM